kohn1001/ud120-course/README.md

 ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+Starter code for Udacity ud120: "Intro to Machine Learning"

+I've added quiz code as well.
+Answered quizzes and projects are in the `answered` branch.